sakav1111/sakav1111.github.io/_posts/2019-11-28-Java Interview Questions-3.md

 	The method sort(List<T>) in the type Collections is not applicable for the arguments (List<Employee>)`

 Comparable is an interface defining a strategy of comparing an object with other objects of the same type.
-This is called the class’s “natural ordering”.so we need to define CompareTo() method
+This is called the class’s “natural ordering".so we need to define CompareTo() method

 ```java